malramsay64/phd-thesis/05_Crystal_Melting/thermodynamics.md

-and noting that the transition between the liquid and crystal mostly takes place through orientational motions, the inverse rotational relaxation time $1/\tau_r$ [@sec:rotational_diffusion] was chosen as the transport coefficient.
+and noting that the transition between the liquid and crystal mostly takes place through orientational motions, the inverse rotational relaxation time $1/\tau_r$ [@sec:rotational_diffusion] has been chosen as the transport coefficient.
-The rotational relaxation time $\tau_r$ is the time for half of the molecules to have reoriented by \SI{90}{\degree}.
+The rotational relaxation time $\tau_r$ is the time for half of the molecules to have reoriented by \SI{90}{\degree}
+a rotation which is important for the crystal growth.